F9y4ng/GreasyFork-Scripts/README_EN.md

 ### Please note the following before using the new version:

+## Please note the following before using a new version:

-- The new version of the script has a built-in **default font rendering style**, which is my local configuration and **may not be perfectly adapted to your computer**.
-Therefore, when using it for the first time, if the rendering effect does not reach the ideal state, **it is normal**.
-Please modify the rendering parameters through the script settings interface according to the configuration and settings of your local monitor to achieve the best display effect.
+- The new version of the script has a **built-in default font rendering style**, which is my local configuration and **may not work perfectly on your computer**.
+Therefore, **it is normal** for the first time to use it if the rendering effect does not reach the desired state.
+According to the configuration and settings of your own monitor, correct the relevant parameters through the script setting interface to achieve the best display effect.

-- When upgrading from an older version to the latest version, if there is a style error, you can try to correct it by resetting the data to use the latest rules. however, major version (data rebuild) updates are not recommended to restore using a local backup, and it is recommended to reconfigure the parameters and backup the data.
+- When upgrading from an older version to the latest version, if there are some style issues, you can try to correct it by resetting the data to use the latest rules. however, It is not recommended that you use backup restore for major version (data rebuild) updates, and it is recommended to reconfigure the parameters, save them, and back up the new data again.

 <details>
 <summary>Click to view - How to deal with script delayed loading?</summary>

-**Temporary solutions if script loading is delayed or styles are not loaded correctly:**
+**Temporary solutions for script loading delays, or styles not loading correctly:**

-* For **Tampermonkey**: Enter the **Dashboard**, enter the **Settings** tab, scroll down to "**Experimental**", and change the injection mode to "**Instant**".
+* For **Tampermonkey**: Go to the **Dashboard**, enter the **Settings** tab, scroll down to "**Experimental**", and change **the injection mode** to "**Instant**".

-* For **Violentmonkey**: Enter the **Dashboard**, enter the **Settings** tab, find and check "**Synchronous page mode**" in **Advanced - General**.
+* For **Violentmonkey**: Go to the **Dashboard**, enter the **Settings** tab, find and check "**Synchronous page mode**" in **Advanced - General**.

 </details>

-> Note: Under Win10/Win11, regardless of high or low aspect ratio, the best rendering results can be obtained as long as the system or browser applies 150% or more zoom ratio, which is determined by the default rendering mechanism of Windows.
+> **Note:** Under Win10/Win11, regardless of high or low resolution, as long as the system or browser applies a zoom ratio of more than 150%, the best rendering effect can be obtained, which is determined by the default rendering mechanism of Windows.

-### Feedback on issues
+### About feedback on issues

-**Note 1:** Unknown compatibility errors may occur when using the `Beta, Dev, Canary, Nightly` and other test branches of the browser or script manager, and the script will not correct errors in the test version.
-Since there is a very small probability that the data will be initialized abnormally, **please back up your local data in time**.
+**Note 1:** Unknown compatibility errors may occur when using the `Beta, Dev, Canary, Nightly` and other test branches of the browser or script manager, and the script will not correct errors of the test version.
+Since there is a rare chance that the data will be initialized abnormally, **please back up your local data in time**.

-**Note 2:** To report script errors or style issues, please provide **the URL**, **the browser and version**, **the script manager and version**, **error page screenshot**, and **operation process** or **error prompt** (if any) where the problem occurs when **using this script only**, etc., because the problem you encountered may not be reproduced locally.
+**Note 2:** To report script errors or style issues, please provide **the URL**, **the browser and version**, **the script manager and version**, **error page screenshot**, and **operation process** or **error prompt** (if any) where the problem occurs when **using this script only**, etc., because the problem you encountered may not be reproduced locally in me.

 * [Occasional updates: How to fix websites font style errors?](https://github.com/F9y4ng/GreasyFork-Scripts/discussions/42) (Chinese)
 * [How to set custom English and Chinese fonts for the website?](https://github.com/F9y4ng/GreasyFork-Scripts/discussions/83) (Chinese)